 if (window.MentionMeFiredTags[implementation + situation] == true) {

-delete window.MentionMeFiredTags[implementation + situation]
+delete window.MentionMeFiredTags[implementation + situation];

 }